 3.1.6 Carbohydrate Content of Potato

 Carbohydrates content revealed a significant increase with an increase in storage time.
-The carbohydrate content of the control was 13.23%, and this increased with an increase in storage time in all the storage methods.
-After two weeks of storage, the carbohydrates content ranged from 16.77 to 18.73%.
+The carbohydrate content of the control sample was 13.23%, and this increased with an increase in storage time in all the storage methods.
+After two weeks of storage, the carbohydrates content of samples ranged from 16.77 to 18.73%.
 Potato stored in the room had the lowest carbohydrate content, while that in the charcoal cooling chamber had the highest.
 After four weeks of storage, the carbohydrate content increased further, and ranged from 19.23% in the room-stored potato to 20.80% in potato stored in the charcoal cooling chamber.
 By week six, the values of carbohydrates ranged from 26.14% in the pit-stored potato to 29.40% in potato stored in the charcoal cooling chamber, and potato stored in the charcoal cooling chamber varied significantly from all the others (p<0.05).
 After eight weeks of storage, the carbohydrates content ranged from 34.90% in potato stored in the metal-in-block evaporative cooling system to 37.61% in the room-stored potato.
 There were, however, significant differences (p<0.05) in carbohydrate content among all the storage methods in the eighth week of storage.

 The carbohydrate contents from this research up to week six of storage were close to the range of 14 to 24% and 15.61 to 20.43% carbohydrate content reported by Ogwuagu et al. (2019) and Gikundi et al. (2021) respectively, however, after eight weeks of storage, the carbohydrate content in all the storage methods became higher than those reported in the literature.
 This increase in carbohydrate content could be due to the concentration of the potato content, as a result of moisture loss during storage.
 Carbohydrates in diets are important as they supply energy to the body and the values of carbohydrates content from this research indicates that consumers can obtain their daily recommended dietary allowances for carbohydrates by consuming the stored potato.